TobiasJacob/geop/crates/modern-brep-kernel-book/src/chapter_0_overview.md

 The overall kernel architecture is shown in the following figure:

+- `geop-algebra` Implements the basic algebraic operations in interval arithmetic, like EFloat64 (extended Float, with upper and lower boundary), Polynomials, BSplines, Nurbs, or other algebraic expressions.
-- `geop-geometry`: Implements "unbounded" sets, curves, surfaces, etc. This can be a plane, a sphere, a circle, or a line.
+- `geop-geometry`: Implements "unbounded" sets, curves, surfaces, points, etc. This can be a plane, a sphere, a circle, or a line.
 - `geop-topology`: Implements "bounded" sets, like edges, faces, volumes.
 - `geop-rasterize`: Implements rasterization algorithms that convert topological objects into triangle list, that can be rendered by a GPU.
 - `geop-wgpu`: Uses the rasterizaed data and renders it using the `wgpu` crate.
+- `modern-brep-kernel-book`: This book.

 ## Dark vs light mode